Brigadeiros (Brazilian Fudge Balls)

 Don’t these candies look like beautiful little gems?
 Can’t you just picture them on your plate of Christmas cookies?
 Perfect bites of creamy fudge that dreamily melt in your mouth, coated in a colorful array of crunchy candies, sprinkles, and cocoa.
 They look like a confection you’d discover in a Parisian bonbon boutique.

-I’m giving you a heads up, they are dangerously hard to resist.
+I’m giving you a heads up, brigadeiros are dangerously hard to resist.
 They are pretty similar to expensive truffles!

 About this Brigadeiro Recipe